 - Extratropical cyclone

-Cyclones are not only present on Earth but also spotted on other planets like Mars, Jupiter and Neptune.
+Cyclones are not only present on Earth but also spotted on other planets like Mars, Jupiter, and Neptune.
 The Great Red Spot is the hurricane on Jupiter which is going on from 340 years.
 Great Black Spot was spotted in the Southern Hemisphere of Neptune.

 How is a Cyclone formed?

-When it comes to a formation or strengthening of a cyclone, Cyclogenesis plays a crucial role.
+When it comes to the formation or strengthening of a cyclone, Cyclogenesis plays a crucial role.
 It is an umbrella term to identify several different processes that result in a cyclone.
 Tropical cyclones are formed over warm ocean water near the equator.
 Warm moist air near the surface of the ocean rises upwards.
 This creates a low-pressure area near the surface.
 This results in the movement of cooler air from surrounding areas into the low-pressure area.
 Now even this cool air becomes warm and moist and rises up.
 The above cycle keeps continuing.
 The warm moist air which rises up, cools the water in the air, resulting in the formation of clouds.
 This whole system of clouds and winds spins and grows.
 This entire cycle continues resulting in a cyclone.
-When the winds reach a speed of 63 mph, it is called tropical storm, when the winds reach a speed of 119 kmph it is called tropical cyclone or hurricane.
+When the winds reach a speed of 63 mph, it is called a tropical storm, when the winds reach a speed of 119 kmph it is called a tropical cyclone or hurricane.